American Gothic (1988 film): Reception

 Caryn James from The New York Times gave the film a negative review, stating that the film "offers just a few meager possibilities for unintentional campy comedy".
+The Los Angeles Times's Michael Wilmington summarized: "Devotees of mindless, squalid movies might find something to enjoy in the consciously camp shocker American Gothic... so might people trying to get away from the summer heat.
+Anyone else is in trouble," but conceded that the performances "probably deserve backhanded praise.
+To be good with a good script is relatively easy.
+To be reasonably good with material this atrocious is a sign of true professionalism."

+Joe Baltake of The Sacramento Bee found the film distasteful, describing it as "a formula horror movie that is creepier than most and boasts a few good performances and is still awful," ultimately deeming it "just plain sick."
 Author and film critic Leonard Maltin awarded the film a BOMB, his lowest rating, writing, "Populated exclusively by obnoxious characters; even Steiger can't help this one."
 VideoHound's Golden Movie Retriever, awarded the film their lowest rating, calling it "A stultifying career low for all involved."
+Vincent J. Bossone of Cinefantastique felt that the lead performances of Steiger and De Carlo are "not enough to salvage this well-worn yarn," adding that "The banal plotting is occasionally relieved by welcome moments of off-beat and an unpleasant bit involving a mummified baby."

 A critic for the New York Daily News noted that while the plot is "pedestrian," the film "comes through with an impressive array of truly sicko surprises...
-Rod Steiger and Yvonne DeCarlo are consistently entertaining in what may be the most humiliating roles of their already checkered careers."
+Rod Steiger and Yvonne De Carlo are consistently entertaining in what may be the most humiliating roles of their already checkered careers."
 TV Guide awarded the film two out of five stars, writing: "Despite the rather obvious plotting, derivative of everything from Psycho and more recent Spam-in-a-cabin epics to The Most Dangerous Game, this Canadian effort is mildly interesting.
 Without a doubt, however, the performances of Steiger and Torgov are the most noteworthy aspects of the film.
 Steiger's Bible-spouting, moralizing patriarch is superb, given the weakness of the material in general.
 Torgov's part is better written, and she makes the most of it, letting us see madness in her eyes better than anyone since Barbara Steele."

+In Slimetime: A Guide to Sleazy, Mindless Movies (2002), writer Steven Puchalski notes that director John Hough "has more on his mind than a body count.
+There's a genuinely creepy imagination at work here too...
+Hough goes for a decidedly non-hack approach in the first half before slicing straight into the jugular for the wrap-up, with the last fifteen minutes taking unexpected turns into solid dementia."